Overtourism: Factors contributing to overtourism

+Instagram tourism has been implicated as a cause of overtourism.

 Examples

-Several media outlets have published lists of destinations that are not recommended because of an excessive number of tourists.
+As of 2017, several media outlets published lists of destinations that are not recommended because of an excessive number of tourists.

 Antarctica

 According to CNN, environmentalists are concerned about the effect of tourism on Antarctica, which steadily increased during the 2010s.
+The total number of visitors to Antarctica, as registered by the International Association of Antarctica Tour Operators (IAATO) in the 2023-24 summer season was 122,072.
+Cruise-only vessels (i.e. vessels not putting travelers on shore) accounted for 35% of the visitors.

+Aruba

+In Aruba, the chemical oxybenzone in sunscreen is harming coral reefs and marine life.
+In 2019 a proposed law called "Choose Zero" was introduced, which includes a ban on importing, selling, or distributing single-use plastic products and products containing oxybenzone.

 Austria

-Hallstatt, in 2020 had 780 citizens and more than 10,000 visitors a day, primarily arriving via tour bus, stopping briefly for photographs, and moving on quickly.
-The town in 2020 implented a new system to limit entry of buses.
+Hallstatt in 2020 had 780 citizens and more than 10,000 visitors a day, primarily arriving via tour bus, stopping briefly for photographs, and moving on quickly.
+Citizens complained about tourists entering homes and private gardens to take photos, or applauding funerals at the churchyard.
+In 2020, the town implemented a system to limit entry of buses.

 Bhutan

 Bhutan instituted a US$200 to US$250 charge per day for tourists because of overtourism concerns.

+Canada

+The province of Prince Edward Island is visited by millions of tourists every summer, putting strains on the local infrastructure and housing supply.
+Local advocacy groups have called on the Provincial Government to put a cap on the volume of tourists to prevent overtourism.

 China

 The Great Wall of China has been damaged by overtourism.

 Croatia

 Dubrovnik became so overtouristed by 2017 that UNESCO considered removing it from the World Heritage Site list.
 The city capped the number of visitors allowed to climb its ramparts and as of 2017 was planning to limit the number of cruise ships that could dock.
 In 2020 they were considering limiting the number of new restaurants allowed to open.